 What does Lemonade renters insurance in California protect me against?

-Does renters insurance in California cover theft?
+Does renters insurance in the Golden State cover theft?
 What about fires?
 Or earthquakes?

 Here’s a complete list of the perils that are covered under your base renters insurance policy in California: